siddharthkp/advanced-component-patterns/README.md

 4 - Pull logic into a HOC
 5 - Convert to render props
 6 - children as a function

-7 - Compound components
+---

-bonus - 8: Context API with render props
+7 - context API
+8 - Compound component